 Service Type: Other Service Service Name: Life Coach

-Provider Category: Agency Provider Type:

 Independent Living Centers/Personal Care Entities

-Provider Qualifications

-License (specify):

-Certificate (specify):

 Providers of fiscal services must be employees of a business entity, licensed, insured to deliver professional services.
+Direct Care Staff must:

 - (1) Be at least 18 years of age; - (2) Sign an affidavit regarding confidentiality and HIPAA; - (3) Possess the ability to communicate effectively with the member/personal representative; - (4) Possess the ability to complete documentation requirements of the program; - (5) Demonstrate to the member specific competencies necessary to perform paid tasks; - (6) Complete a self-declaration regarding infections and contagious diseases; - (7) Agree to a state criminal background check; - (8) Possess a valid driver's license and proof of automobile liability insurance if transporting the member; - (9) Demonstrate knowledge of how to report abuse, neglect and exploitation and sign an affidavit regarding agreement to report all instances of suspected abuse, neglect or exploitation; - (10) Advocate for the member to assure the member's rights are protected, and the member's needs and preferences are honored; and - (11) Complete 8 hours of Mental Health Training annually.